EvanGeoghegan/BodyMasteryIndex/replit.md

 - June 14, 2025.
 Added undo functionality to protein and water tracking with visual feedback
 - June 14, 2025.
 Changed "Multiple Rest Days" to "Rest Days" in calendar legend for cleaner labeling
 - June 14, 2025.
 Added circle charts for protein and water intake to dashboard with percentage completion display
+- June 14, 2025.
+Rebranded application from "TrainLog" to "Body Mastery Index"
+- June 14, 2025.
+Renamed "Supplements" tab to "Nutrition Log" for clearer functionality description
+- June 14, 2025.
+Added profile section to settings with current weight and target weight tracking
+- June 14, 2025.
+Added configurable assessment exercises to settings (default: Push-ups and Pull-ups)
+- June 14, 2025.
+Implemented daily assessment section on dashboard with exercise tracking and result storage
 ```

 ## User Preferences